Get a free consultation

 Why it’s important: many board members will skim the report first.
 A dense, monolithic block of text is intimidating and inefficient.
 Visual signposts allow them to quickly navigate to the sections most relevant to them, understand the flow of your argument and absorb information efficiently.

 A large block of text that contains a lot of information but is hard to read and forces the reader to read everything.
+When faced with this your reader is more likely to switch off and ignore what you’ve spent time writing.

-Clear headlines.
+Clear

 Easy to scan.

-Shouts the message from quickly scanned headlines.
+Shouts the message from quick-to-read headlines.

 3. Talk about strategic impact, not operational detail